preempt/credssp/README.md

 $ cd ../../rdpy
 $ sudo python setup.py install
 ```
 * It assumes a pretty clean inital state.
-Best to uninstall first relevant compontants such as cryptography,pyopenssl maybe (pip uninstall cryptography).
+Best to uninstall first relevant components such as cryptography, pyopenssl maybe (pip uninstall cryptography).
 * A different version of openssl needed to be installed for this to run successfully.
 The install script does that.
 * Please follow the instructions in the described order.